Frequently asked questions

 Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
 The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 Here’s why: A little-known regulation by the government is DOD-8570.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
-You need at least one of these certifications if your position might expose you to sensitive government information.
+You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
 Typically the minimum asked for is CompTIA Security+.
 This certification is required by even companies that are not going to work with the government.
 If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.

 How do I get started with your cybersecurity training program?